-We are a technology company, offering end-to-end solutions to enhance productivity and efficiency, primarily focused on utilities and municipalities around to globe.
+We are a technology company, offering end-to-end solutions to enhance productivity and efficiency, primarily focused on utilities and municipalities around the globe.
 Our solutions generally include robust industrial grade networks, smart meters, meter data management software, and knowledge application solutions, which bring additional value to the customer.
 Our professional services help our customers project-manage, install, implement, operate, and maintain their systems.
-We operate under the Itron brand worldwide and manage and report under three operating segments, Electricity, Gas, and Water.
-Our Water operating segment includes both our global water and heat solutions.
+We operate under the Itron brand worldwide and manage and report under three operating segments: Electricity, Gas, and Water.
+Our Water operating segment includes our global water, and heat and allocation solutions.
 This structure allows each segment to develop its own go-to-market strategy, prioritize its marketing and product development requirements, and focus on its strategic investments.
-Our sales, marketing, and delivery functions are managed under each segment.
-Our product development and manufacturing operations are managed on a worldwide basis to promote a global perspective in our operations and processes and yet maintain responsiveness to the market.
+Our sales and marketing functions are managed under each segment.
+Our product development and manufacturing operations are managed on a worldwide basis to promote a global perspective in our operations and processes while serving the needs of our segments.